riwepo/fem-intro-section-with-dropdown-navigation/README.md

 ### What I learned

+If you set your app to 100% viewport width, you can still get horizontal scroll bars.
+This is because of the need to fit the vertical scrollbar.
+Also need to set max-width to 100%.

 ### Continued development

 I just want to continue to create more complex React apps and become a bit faster at doing it.